wandb/docs/docs/guides/launch/setup_launch.md

 3. Configure an agent.

 :::info
-For detailed information on how to complete these steps based on your compute resource, see the associated pages:
+For detailed information on how to complete these steps based on different compute resources, see these associated pages:

 * Set up Launch for Docker[LINK]
 * Set up Launch for SageMaker[LINK]